savindu29/bank-app-config/README.md

 This repository contains the configuration properties files for the `account`, `loan`, and `card` microservices across different environments: `dev`, `prod`, and `qa`.
 Each microservice has its default properties file along with environment-specific files.

-## Repository Structure

-The repository includes the following files:
+## The repository includes the following files:

 ### Account Microservice
 - **Default Configuration**: `account.properties`